Installing Envoy

 Install Envoy on native installations

-Deephaven installations can now automatically install, update, and restart the Envoy reverse proxy.
+This minimal example assumes that you use Deephaven-managed Envoy installation to automatically install, update, and restart the Envoy reverse proxy.

 Manually-managed Envoy

-By default, Envoy is neither installed nor restarted when the native installer runs, due to DH_ENVOY_INSTALL_MODE having a default value of None.
+By default, Envoy is neither installed nor restarted when the native installer runs, due to DH_ENVOY_INSTALL_MODE having a default value of NONE.

 This policy ensures smooth upgrades for customers who have already set up Envoy on their own.